AUSTRALIAN SPACEGUARD SURVEY

 follow-up work but a larger automated system is needed to reliably

 discover objects first appearing in southern skies.
-Presumably there
+Presumably there are

 already defence facilities in Australia which have telescopes equivalent